Some frequently asked questions:

 It is highly unreasonable to attempt to plan your day around my day.
 You will fail.
 My day is never known.

 Calling ahead to ask if I'm busy is a waste of time.
 I cannot see into the future.
-I mean this.
-Phone calls do not freeze time.
+30 seconds is ample time for my workload to increase.

 All repairs take time, drop it off before you need it and there is no needless stress.
 I am very fast.